Episode 2:

 But when we dig into the data, the reality is more complex.

-Most four-year degree graduates from the University of Hawaiʻi do not earn a living wage in their first year after graduation.
+When looking at median wages, most four-year degree graduates from the University of Hawaiʻi do not earn a living wage in their first year after graduation.
 Some never reach it within five years.
 And not all graduates stay in Hawaiʻi — even when their degrees do lead to strong wages.
 This episode surfaces critical insights about the promise — and the limits — of higher education as a pathway to economic security in Hawaiʻi.
-Retention isn’t just about wages — it’s about the kinds of work available, the communities graduates are connected to, and the cost of staying home.
+Retention isn’t just about wages — it’s about the kinds of work available, the communities graduates are connected to, and the cost of being able to build a career in Hawaiʻi.

 Signal 1